Lowlifes

 Now that I have that set up, I think I'll do a spoiler section at the end.
 Until then, this is a movie that has twists and turns that I rather enjoyed.
 It is aided that the characters play with conventions that we've seen before.
 That is something that impressed me.
 It is a movie for people who have seen the troupes already and then takes you on a ride.

-Where I want to go is to discuss conventions.
+Where I want to go to discuss these conventions.
 First, this would be a hixploitation film.
 We get that through the characters of Vern and Billy from the first interaction.
 What I like there is that the family are the outsiders.
 We've seen this quite a bit in movies in this subgenre where they're from the city and go into an area where they don't necessarily belong.
 I'd also say that we're getting a variation on a slasher and home invasion with the way that things play out.
 What I like here is that the characters can hold their own, which is something we don't always see in these subgenres.

 My Rating: 8 out of 10

 I love that all this is in the movie, but we get it as we go on.
 It sets the stage, makes us think one thing before giving us reveals as we go.
-That was good filmmaking and the acting performances drive it home.
+That was good filmmaking and the acting performances drove it home.